 How to Save on Home Heating Costs as Natural Gas Increases

-A natural gas furnace is the most efficient way to heat your home, particularly if you live in a cool climate.
-However, Reuters reports the cost of natural gas is expected to rise dramatically during the winter heating season.
+A natural gas furnace is the most cost-effective way to heat your home, particularly if you live in a cold climate.
+However, Reuters says the cost of natural gas is anticipated to rise significantly during the winter heating season.
 Find out why the price of natural gas is getting more expensive and how to save on gas heating bills this year.

 Every year, the U.S. Energy Information Administration (EIA) releases a winter fuel outlook.
-Energy costs have already gone up around the world, according to Reuters.
+Energy costs have previously gotten more expensive around the world, according to Reuters.
 This is because the need for energy is now higher than the available supply.

-How More Expensive Natural Gas Prices Will Impact You
+How Higher Natural Gas Prices Will Affect You

-Higher natural gas prices will affect you as you switch on your heating system and receive utility bills.
-Here's about how much it will affect the average household during the six-month winter heating season, in contrast to last year.
+Higher natural gas prices will impact you as you switch on your heating system and receive utility bills.
+Here’s about how much it will impact the average household during the six-month winter heating season, as compared to 2020.

 • Average heating bill for 2020 season: $573, or about $95.50 monthly.